 In our early interactions, we discovered that the company had years of continuous improvement training, and every team member had a command of the lean and six sigma processes and necessary language.
 We were happily surprised by the evidence of their past efforts, which included:

 - visual metric boards and multiple tiers of daily meetings.

 - tracked target versus actual on each line.

 - visual standards posted at the job locations.

 - monitors posted at multiple locations across the facility with the status of problems that have been reported.

-Here’s the result: With the involvement of the site leadership team, we found an extraordinary value.
+Here’s the result: With the involvement of the site leadership team, our business planning advisors found an extraordinary value.

 We shared new perspectives and principles to guide the team, and together studied the operations through this new lens.
 Each day we collected our observations and discoveries and combined the new ideas that we could implement.

 We created their roadmap: an itemized list of projects and initiatives, which focused on the anticipated operational and financial improvements from our work together.
 At the end of two weeks, when we tallied up the value of all the opportunity, everyone was pleasantly surprised that the total was over $2 Million.
-That was rewarding, as was the excitement we observed by the team.
+That was rewarding and exciting, both for our team of business planning advisors and by their team.

 Using the Diagnostic Results as Input to Set Goals to Determine the Budget